MikkoDT/MEXE_Electives_2_Finals_Project_Machine_Learning_2025/MEXE_E2_Finals/Capuno_Del Rio_Crop Recommendation Dataset/README.md

 - **Visualization:**
     - **Correlation Heatmap**

-      This visualization shows that the Correlation Heatmap displays the pairwise linear relationships between the numerical features ($\text{N, P, K, temperature, humidity, pH, and rainfall}$).
+      This visualization shows that the Correlation Heatmap displays the pairwise linear relationships between the numerical features (N, P, K, temperature, humidity, pH, and rainfall).
 It uses a color gradient to represent the correlation coefficient, making it easy to see which feature pairs are positively, negatively, or weakly related.

     -
 - **Insights:**